scwatts/fastspar/README.md

 ### Calculation of exact *p*-values
 There are several methods to calculate *p*-values for inferred correlations.
-Here we have elected to use a robust permutation based method.
+Here we have elected to use a robust permutation based approach.
 This process involves infering correlation from random permutations of the original OTU count data.
 The magnitude of each *p*-value is related to how often a more extreme correlation is observed for randomly permutated data.
 In the below example, we calculate *p*-values from 1000 bootstrap correlations.

 First we generate the 1000 boostrap counts: